-- Our problem for most of the rest of the semester:
+Our problem for most of the rest of the semester:

 - Store: A collection of data items, all of the same type.

-- Operations:
+- Things we need to be able to do:

 - Access items [single item: retrieve/find, all items: traverse].

 - Add new item [insert].

 - Eliminate existing item [delete].

 - Time & space efficiency are desirable.